-This NASA TEAM II project (2020-2022) will create an exhibit called Build a Mars Habitat - Survive and Thrive as an addition to the Sun, Earth, Universe exhibition.
-The exhibit will be designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars.
-The exhibit would consist of a set of building construction pieces as well as graphic signage featuring NASA images of the Mars surface.
-The construction set would include interchangeable flexible pieces allowing museum visitors, especially school field trips and families with children in grades 4–8, to design and construct their own imaginary habitat for successful living on Mars.
-Using an evidence-based approach, project evaluators would ensure that the exhibition is effective and enjoyable for visitors.
+This NASA TEAM II project (2020-2023) created an exhibit called Build a Human Habitat on Mars - Survive and Thrive as an addition to the Sun, Earth, Universe exhibition.
+The exhibit was designed to inspire, engage, and educate the next generation of explorers about human exploration on Mars.
+The exhibit utilizes a familiar style of building blocks that allows museum visitors, especially school field trips and families with children in grades 4–8, to immediately be able to design and construct their own imaginary habitat for successful living on Mars.
+Graphic prompts and instructions lead to thoughtful reflection about the elements necessary for humans to establish an outpost on Mars and truly survive and thrive in the environment.
+Using an evidence-based approach, project evaluation ensures that the exhibition is effective and enjoyable for visitors.

-The project team will develop, prototype, fabricate, and distribute 52 identical copies of the Build a Mars Habitat - Survive and Thrive hands-on museum exhibit to supplement the 52 copies of the NASA-funded Sun, Earth, Universe exhibition recently distributed by the NISE Network to science and children’s museums across the United States.
+The project team developed, prototyped, fabricated, and distributed 52 identical copies of the Build a Human Habitat on Mars - Survive and Thrive hands-on museum exhibit to supplement the 52 copies of the NASA-funded Sun, Earth, Universe exhibition recently distributed by the NISE Network to science and children’s museums across the United States.
 The Sun, Earth, Universe exhibition is being shared with over 100 host museums and the additional exhibit would engage visitors in imagining future human exploration of Mars.

 - Museum visitors (especially children in grades 4-8) at locations hosting the Sun, Earth, Universe exhibition; this includes locations in 47 states plus Puerto Rico.